TimJDFletcher/dockerfiles/samba-timemachine/README.md

 docker run -d -t \
     -v /backups/timemachine:/backups \
     -p 10445:445 \
-    --restart unless-stopped timjdfletcher/samba-timemachine:timemachine-v2.3.2
+    --restart unless-stopped timjdfletcher/samba-timemachine:timemachine-v2.4
 ```

 This example maps the docker host port 10445 to the container port 445, so the container can be run alongside a normal SAMBA service.

 # Discovery

-The container only runs smbd, to enable discovery on your local network use avahi-daemon (mDNS).
+The container only runs smbd, to enable discovery on your local network use multicast DNS such as avahi.

 I do this by running avahi-daemon on the docker host system, for debian systems install the package avahi-daemon: